tht7/moonlight-ios-vision/README.md

+# This is the testflight branch, 10.0.14
+* this may differ from the build it yourself version, which may be more updated, but this one might be more stable.

 # MOUSE SUPPORT
 * You MUST go into GENERAL -> KEYBOARD and TRACKPAD -> Enable Two Finger Secondary Click or for Magic Mouse enable Secondary Click (Set to Right)